Photography by Louise Bjorling from wedding in Chelsea

 Your photographer could also pre- scout for the locations, so that there are some sought out locations to head to for your day.
 This can be done during the pre visit to the venue, if this is something that your photographer offers you.
 Or, the photographer could arrive a bit earlier on your day if it is raining, to find location solutions.
 (Unless the photographer has been photographing several weddings already at your venue – and already knows the places to be)

-Wedding photography York Square, Chelsea – with the reflection of the lights captured by the rainy surface.
+Wedding photography York Square, Chelsea – the reflection of lights captured by the rainy surface.
+Photography Louise Bjorling

 3: Look for roofed areas for your portraits: